 - Opus XVI: Read reviews on Tripadvisor or book a stay.

-Now you know the top 10 things to do in Bergen, Norway.
 I hope this article has piqued your interest in visiting this exciting and beautiful town.
 If you have been to Bergen, or if you go after reading this article, we’d love to hear about it.
 Tell us what you love about Bergen, Norway, in the comments.

 ABOUT THE AUTHOR